OctoPrint/plugins.octoprint.org/_plugins/DeleteAfterPrint.md

 ---

-Delete automatically the Print-Model:
+Delete/Move automatically the Print-Model:
 * after successful print.
 If the print fails, the deletion is not executed!
 * after predefined days

-The user can enable automatic deletion after each print by using a checkbox in the sidebar.
+The user can enable automatic deletion/movement after each print by using a checkbox in the sidebar.

-If you want to delete files after a couple of days, use the Plugin-Settings.
-Deletion in done while opening OctoPrint.
+If you want to delete/move files after a couple of days, use the Plugin-Settings.
+Deletion/Movement is done while opening OctoPrint.

-For implementation details please visit the [homepage]({{ page.homepage | absolute_url }}).
+For implementation details, please visit the [homepage]({{ page.homepage | absolute_url }}).